Riyadh-Muradi/Riyadh-Muradi/README.md

 <p align="left">I'm Riyadh Muradi but I go by Diar, I'm 18 and studying software engineering in a vocational school.<br>I'm based in Finland and have been living here since 2015, I'm fluent in Finnish and some other languages such as Kurdish and English I know the basics of a few other languages but rarely used them so I've forgotten the majority of them.<br><br>I mostly code in HTML, CSS, and Javascript, I'm mostly learning Java, Python, React, and C#.<br><br>I would consider myself a decent Graphics Designer and Video Editor, knowing After Effects, Premiere Pro, and Photoshop.
 I use After Effects and Photoshop as my main Softwares.</p>

+<p align="left">I'm Riyadh Muradi, but I go by Diar.
+I'm 18 and studying software engineering at a vocational school.
+I'm based in Finland and have been living here since 2015.
+I'm fluent in Finnish and some other languages such as Kurdish and English.
+I know the basics of a few other languages but rarely use them, so I've forgotten the majority of them.
+I mostly code in HTML, CSS, and Javascript.
+I'm mostly learning Java, Python, React, and C#.
+In my opinion, I am a competent Graphics Designer and Video Editor, having expertise in After Effects, Premiere Pro, and Photoshop.
+I primarily rely on After Effects and Photoshop as my main software.</p>

 ###

 <h2 align="left">Actively using:</h2>